SreyPichh/Image_Classification/README.md

 **Create ML** is an Apple's Framework in which for easy Machine Learning Model Training on Macs.
 You can extract meaningful insights, or finding relationships between numbers. **Create ML** harnesses the machine learning infrastructure built into the software.

 #Dataset
 We will prepare our dataset to test with create ML, in this article I will create **image classification** to classify between cats and dogs and tigers.
-Here is my [dataset] (https://github.com/SreyPichh/Image_Classification/tree/master/dataset).
 You can add as many images with as many labels as we want, but for simplicity, I will be building an image that recognize cats, dogs, and tigers.
 When you open the folder, you will see two more folders, *Testing data* and *Training data*.

 #Create ML Playgrounds & Training data
 In Xcode playgrounds for training, evaluating machine learning models.s